MarylandRoboticsCenter/ENAE450/homework/final_project/readme.md

 2. Maze Challenge: Hardware
     1. create new package and name it `maze_hardware`
+    2. the robot starts in the furtherst corner of the maze with random orientation
-    2. tests will be conducted in the RAL lab (3119 IDEA Factory)
+    3. tests will be conducted in the RAL lab (3119 IDEA Factory)
-    3. the competition run
+    4. the competition run
         * will be conducted on either Friday, May 17 if the majority of students are available.
 If not, it will be conducted on Friday, May 10
         * each group will have 3 attempts to successfully complete the maze.
 Each attempt will be timed, only the best time from these will be used
         * the robot completes the maze when it fully exits it, at this point the timer stops
         * hitting the walls disqualifies the attempt
         * groups should record the video of their competition runs

+3. Bonus Maze Challenge: Hardware only (extra points)
+    1. the robot starts on the outside wall of the maze
+    2. the first goal of the robot is to find entrance to the maze and drive into it
+    3. the second goal of the robot is to find a marker in the maze, drive in front of it and make a 360 degree turn
+    4. hitting the walls disqualifies the attempt

 **What to submit:**